 The various possibilities are currently being investigated.
 Only when these questions have been answered can a pilot plant be set up.
 If it operates successfully, commercial methane pyrolysis could be pursued.

-In the new BASF process, the syngas is replaced by a partial oxidation of natural gas, which does not cause any CO2 emissions.
-While the process steps methanol synthesis and distillation can be carried out nearly unchanged, ingenuity was required to address the merging and processing of the resulting waste gas streams.
-First, they are incinerated with pure oxygen.
-Gas scrubbing is then used to completely remove the CO2 from the flue gas.
-To ensure that the carbon contained in the gas is not lost and that it can be used again for methanol synthesis, the captured CO2 is fed back into the beginning of the process.
-This does, however, require additional hydrogen, which BASF also aims to produce without any CO2 emissions, for example, via methane pyrolysis, which is also being developed in the research program.
+In BASF's new process, syngas is produced by partial oxidation of natural gas or biogas, which produces no CO2 emissions.
+While the process steps of methanol synthesis and distillation could be adopted almost unchanged, inventiveness was required when it came to combining and processing the waste gas streams generated here.
+They are first burned with pure oxygen (oxyfuel combustion).
+Gas washing using BASF's OASE® gas washing process then completely removes CO2 from the flue gas.
+To ensure that its carbon is not lost but is available again for methanol synthesis, the captured CO2 is fed back into the process.
+Additional hydrogen is required as a supplement, which should also be produced without CO2 emissions.